 What Amount of Financial Assistance is Available?

-$9,753 is the standard Camden County College's first year financial aid package.
-About 57.0% of freshman students get some financial aid, most of which is in the form of scholarships and grants.
+Camden County College's standard financial aid package for newly arriving freshman students is $10,226.
+About 60.0% of freshman students get some financial aid, most of which is in the form of scholarships and grants.

 Financial aid incorporates scholarships, grants, and student loans.
 However, student loans have to be paid back, so they are not a real college discount.

 Student debt ought to be viewed as an "outcome" instead of "aid".
 Learn more on student loan debt at Camden County College.